martinisoft/martinisoft-basic_server/README.md

 # martinisoft-server cookbook

-A cookbook that configures a given server in the way Martini Software expects.
+A cookbook to configure any server for Martini Software.
+This installs base packages and defaults settings.
+This can be included in other wrapper cookbooks for Martini Software as a global cookbook include.

 # Platforms

 * Ubuntu 12.04
 * Ubuntu 14.04

-# Usage

-Add martinisoft-server first in a nodes run list

 # Attributes